jamesoff/simplemonitor/index.md

 * Ping monitoring (is a host pingable?)
 * TCP monitoring (is a host listening on a TCP port?)
-* Service monitoring (is a Windows service running?)
-* ‘rc’ monitoring (is a FreeBSD service running?)
-This monitor can probably be used for non-FreeBSD rc scripts, but I haven’t tested it.
-* Disk space monitoring
-* daemontools service monitoring
 * HTTP monitoring (is a URL fetchable without error?
 Optionally, does the page content it match a regular expression?)
+* DNS record monitoring
+* Service monitoring: FreeBSD 'rc' (and potenially others), Windows services, daemontools service
+* Disk space monitoring
+* File existence, age and time
+* FreeBSD portaudit (and pkg audit)
+* Load average monitoring
+* Exim queue size monitoring
+* Windows DHCP scope (available IPs)
 * APC UPS monitoring (requires apcupsd to be installed and configured)
+* Running an arbitary command and checking the output
+* A monitor which is a compond of a number of the above

-* Adding more monitor types is quite simple if you are able to code in Python.
+Adding more monitor types is quite simple if you are able to code in Python.

 ### Logging and alerting options are: